 Contrary to what many businesses may think, property tax isn’t a fixed operating expense.
-For owners (and often renters) of real estate, if the assessed value is higher than current fair market value, there are ways to challenge and mitigate property tax assessments, helping you ease your overall tax burden.
+If the taxable assessed value of either real or business personal property is higher than current fair market value, there are ways taxpayers can challenge the incorrect assessment and reduce their property tax expense.

-Yet many companies with significant investments in real and personal property often lack the internal resources to take charge of their property tax assessments.
-This can result in overpayment of tax liabilities as well as penalties and interest.
+Companies with investments in real and business personal property often lack the internal resources to manage their property tax assessments.
+This can result in incorrect assessments, inflated tax liabilities and possibly penalties and interest.

-For example, the reporting requirements and category definitions for real and personal property tax reporting differ from federal income tax definitions.
-This discrepancy in definitions and requirements often results in overreported costs, duplicate assessments, and assessments on property that should be exempt.
+The reporting requirements and category definitions for state and local real and business personal property tax reporting also differ greatly from federal income tax definitions, which can result in over-reported costs, duplicate assessments, and assessments on property that could be exempt or nontaxable.

-What’s more, assessors value personal property based on what companies report.
-And the forms by themselves may not provide enough insight into your business to provide an advantageous assessment.
-For example, your answers to the following questions—which aren’t on the return—could help significantly reduce your assessment:
+Property tax assessors generally value business personal property based on what companies’ report and the annual reporting forms by themselves often don’t provide enough insight into a business to provide an advantageous assessment.

-Our nationally recognized professionals have a comprehensive understanding of federal, state, and local laws, regulations, and procedures.
-We can help reduce the risks associated with incomplete or late filings and help you take advantage of exemptions and other tax-mitigation opportunities.
+Our nationally recognized and licensed property tax professionals have a comprehensive understanding of federal, state, and local laws, regulations, and procedures.
+We can help reduce the risks associated with incomplete or late property tax filings and help you make use of exemptions, abatements, and other tax-mitigation opportunities.

 Thank you.
 Your contact request has been received.
 We will be in touch soon.